 U-M supports and encourage the use of the ACTA for industry-sponsored multi-center clinical trials!
 Here is what you can do to take advantage:

 - There is a new question in the eResearch Proposal Management System (eRPM) for the PI added to the "Sign UFA" activity where you may indicate that you would like to attempt the use of the ACTA during the UFA process.

 - Answering “Yes” allows ORSP to approach the sponsor to propose the use of the ACTA.

 - Additionally, on the Clinical Trials Routing Form (CTRF), the UFA answer will carry over from the NDA.
 If not answered, ORSP project representatives can help you later pursue the ACTA.

-- Project Award Notices (PANs) will also carry language to indicate if the ACTA was accepted.
+- Award Notices (AWDs) will also carry language to indicate if the ACTA was accepted.

 - Contact one of the following ORSP PRs directly when you have questions, if a Sponsor indicates an interest in using the ACTA, or if a Sponsor would like a template agreement to review.

 You can review the language in the agreement from the ACTA Website.
 The ACTA is not the promise of a full solution to industry-initiated clinical trial contracting, but it can help reduce one part of the process.